torrust/torrust-tracker/README.md

 In private mode, tracker keys are added after the tracker URL like: `https://tracker-ip:port/tracker-key`.

 ### Credits
-This project was a joint effort by [Nautilus Cyberneering GmbH](https://nautilus-cyberneering.de/) and [DUTCH BITS](https://dutchbits.nl).
+This project was a joint effort by [Nautilus Cyberneering GmbH](https://nautilus-cyberneering.de/) and [Dutch Bits](https://dutchbits.nl).